aseeeem/my-page/articles/stop-linking-me-here.md

 "Here?"
 I ask myself. **Where is here?**

 I scan the sentence until I find where they want me to look.
-A small link, barely visible put at the end of the sentence.
+A small link, barely visible, placed at the end of the sentence.
 Aaah... its right [there](#).

 Why is it so undiscoverable?
 Why do I have to point my cursor over this one singular word in order to click on the link?